TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesExtensionDevelopment/Index.rst

 content of the script tag is no longer executed as JavaScript but only displayed.

-But there is a problem with this: If you miss just once the encoding of the data, an XSS vulnerability exists in the system.
+But there is a problem with this: If we forget or fail to encode input data just once, an XSS vulnerability will exist in the system.

 In Fluid, the output of every object accessor that occurs in a template is automatically processed by :php:`htmlspecialchars()`.
 But